lzwjava/blog-source/resume.md

 * Beijing Dami Entertainment Co. was a company founded by 6 Internet lovers, including me.
 We launched and operated the platform CodeReview.
 CodeReview is a professional platform for code review, communication, and sharing.
 Engineers can submit their code for expert review to improve the quality of their code.
 It gained around 3000 users.
 * Responsible for the code developement of the backend and half of the frontend.
 We utilized a strong tech stack including PHP, Vue, Code Igniter, Alibaba Cloud and Ping++.

-### LeanCloud, Software Engineer, 2014.07 - 2015.11
+### Pinyue Chuangzhi (Beijing) Technology Consulting Co., Software Engineer, 2014.07 - 2015.11

-* LeanCloud is a leading domestic cloud computing provider in China.
+* Pinyue Chuangzhi has a leading cloud computing provider in China, LeanCloud.
 The company serves hundreds of thousands of developer users and has received IDG investment.
 * Participated in the development of LeanCloud iOS SDK and Android SDK.
 Responsible for some Angular frontend projects.
 * Responsible for the development of LeanChat iOS client and Android client.
 This was a chat application set up to demonstrate the communication SDK, with functions such as single chat, group chat, nearby people, etc.